david-a-wheeler/spdx-tutorial/README.md

 # SPDX Tutorial

-Software Package Data Exchange (SPDX) is a standard format for communicating the components, licenses, and copyrights associated with software packages.
+Software Package Data Exchange (SPDX) is a standard format for communicating the components, licenses, and copyrights associated with software packages; it includes several mechanisms that are especially useful for open source software.
+If you're developing open source software, a developer who is considering the use of some open source software, or someone who has to investigate if software has acceptable licenses, SPDX may help.
 SPDX is easy to use for common cases, and SPDX makes it easy for all software recipients to know what they're allowed to do (and not do).
-SPDX was created and is maintained by the Linux Foundation.
+SPDX was created by, and is maintained by, the Linux Foundation.

 [This is a brief tutorial about SPDX](#spdx-tutorial).
 To use SPDX you need to understand three basic constructs: